 NONPROFIT MINI-GRANT RECIPIENT,

 DRAGONFLY GALLERY AND CREATIVE SPACES!

-Click here to learn about our November artist grant winner, Mirvia Sol Eckert.
+Click here to learn about our Cycle #14 artist mini-grant winner, Mirvia Sol Eckert.

 Congratulations to DragonFLY on a successful grant application!